 Priority 3.
 Customs Measure 1.
-Strengthening joint control mechanisms and capacities in order to combat illegal trade and organized crime trade and organized crime 1 - Equipping with modern and reliable control equipment and appropriate training for employees, in order to protect financial and economic interests, guarantee the safety and Activity 1. security of citizens, environmental protection and protection from unfair and illicit trade Measure 2.
+Strengthening joint control mechanisms and capacities in order to combat illegal trade and organized crime Activity 1.
+Equipping with modern and reliable control equipment and appropriate training for employees, in order to protect financial and economic interests, guarantee the safety and security of citizens, environmental protection and protection from unfair and illicit trade Measure 2.
 Activity 1.
-Modernization of customs services and their digitalization I I. I. Measure 2.
-Implementation of modern systems in order to comply with the Multiannual Strategic Plan of the EU (MASP), integration with European systems and procurement of appropriate Activity 1. hardware.
-III - Planning and J Budget Planning Priority 1.
-Measure A attivity of Improving medium-term planning - Activity 1.
+Modernization of customs services and their digitalization measure 2.
+Implementation of modern systems in order to comply with the Multiannual Strategic Plan of Activity 1. the EU (MASP), integration with European systems and procurement of appropriate hardware. ar III - Planning and natural of Budget Planning Priority 1.
+Measure A - 45 do - 4 Improving medium-term planning 1 1 1 Activity 1.
 Medium-Term Fiscal Strategy based on a sectoral approach Activity 2.
 Improving planning through tools- baseline scenario and new initiatives Activity 3.
-Strengthening medium-term planning at public enterprises and companies at central level Measure 2. nouvity 0.
-Improved Budget planning and developing measurable performance indicators Preparing and implementing bylaws and several types of classifications - 1 administrative/organizational, economic, Program, functional classifications, as well as Activity 1. classification of sources of financing Developing and monitoring of performance indicators in the implementation of budget Activity 2. policies 1 Increasing the staff in MoF and the budget users in the process of providing comprehensive information by volume and contents, when preparing the Budget, as well as harmonizing the Magazina Activity 3. processes with the international methodologies and the good practices Measure 3. - Fiscal consolidation for gradual and sustainable reduction of budget deficit Reducing the current expenditures in the total expenditure structure by determining Activity 1. spending standards and defined allocation criteria Activity 2.
+Strengthening medium-term planning at public enterprises and companies at central level Measure 2.
+Houvity 6.
+Improved Budget planning and developing measurable performance indicators Preparing and implementing bylaws and several types of classifications - administrative/organizational, economic, Program, functional classifications, as well as Activity 1. classification of sources of financing Developing and monitoring of performance indicators in the implementation of budget Activity 2. policies Increasing the staff in MoF and the budget users in the process of providing comprehensive Activity 3. information by volume and contents, when preparing the Budget, as well as harmonizing the processes with the international methodologies and the good practices Measure 3.
+Activity 3.
+Fiscal consolidation for gradual and sustainable reduction of budget deficit measure 5.
+Reducing the current expenditures in the total expenditure structure by determining Activity 1. spending standards and defined allocation criteria Activity 2.
 Improving capital expenditure structure and execution Priority 2.
-7.000 Hty 2.
 Strengthened public investment management Measure 1.
-Planning sustainable levels of investment weasure 1.
-Activity 1.
-Improve sectoral plans by aligning them with the strategic planning system 7.0011119 1.
-Strengthen the coordination of investment plans between the central government and the - Activity 2.
-LSGUs Strengthen the role, the supporting legal framework and the institutional set up of MoF in Activity 3. the PIM system Activity 4.
+Planning sustainable levels of investment Activity 1.
+Improve sectoral plans by aligning them with the strategic planning system Activity 2.
+Strengthen the coordination of investment plans between the central government and the LSGUs Activity 3.
+Strengthen the role, the supporting legal framework and the institutional set up of MoF in the PIM system Activity 4.
 Strengthen the central oversight of alternative infrastructure financing sources Increase the comprehensiveness of medium-term fiscal planning and budget documentation Activity 5. in relation to public capital investment spending Measure 2.
 Improved project appraisal selection and allocation of resources for capital investments Activity 1.
 Develop a single pipeline of appraised capital projects Activity 2.
-Include detailed information on individual projects in the budget documentation Activity 3.
-Provide training to MoF professionals on project appraisal and review of preinvestment studies 1 Activity 3.
-Activity 4.
-Studies Develop general project appraisal methodology and determine shadow prices - \rightarrow Activity 5.
-Establish standard criteria for project selection , iouvity J. Provide training to budget users/SoEs/LSGUs professionals on project formulation appraisal - Activity 6. and selection Measure 3.
-Efficient and effective monitoring of capital investments · · · Activity 1.
-Introduce risk-based centralized monitoring Activity 2.
-Introduce rules for fundamental review of problem projects, irrespective of funding source 1 ACTIVITY 2.
-Develop an IT system functional requirements for comprehensive physical and financial - Activity 3. monitoring of projects being implemented 1 , iouvity 3.
-Develop guidelines and iintroduce a formal requirement for ex-post review of completed Activity 4. projects - Priority 3.
-Effective instruments under the Growth Acceleration Plan
+Include detailed information on individual projects in the budget documentation A -45-55 G Provide training to MoF professionals on project appraisal and review of preinvestment 1 Activity 3. studies Activity 4.
+Develop general project appraisal methodology and determine shadow prices Establish standard criteria for project selection Activity 5.
+Provide training to budget users/SoEs/LSGUs professionals on project formulation appraisal - Activity 6. and selection Measure 3.
+7 totavity 0.
+Efficient and effective monitoring of capital investments Activity 1.
+Introduce risk-based centralized monitoring 9 + Activity 2.
+Introduce rules for fundamental review of problem projects, irrespective of funding source A ativity 2 Develop an IT system functional requirements for comprehensive physical and financial 1 Activity 3. monitoring of projects being implemented Develop guidelines and iintroduce a formal requirement for ex-post review of completed - - Activity 4. projects